 Egor, A-Level graduate

 After studying in England for a number of years, Egor returned to Moscow with a wish to continue his British education.
-This year, Egor graduated from Algorithm with the outstanding results of A*AA in Mathematics, Chemistry and Further Mathematics, narrowly missing his conditional offer from Oxford University.
-He is now looking forward to studying Chemistry at Manchester University, a top-rated Russell Group university in the United Kingdom.
+Last year, Egor graduated from Algorithm with the outstanding results of A*AA in Mathematics, Chemistry and Further Mathematics, narrowly missing his conditional offer from Oxford University.
+He is now studying Chemistry at Manchester University, a top-rated Russell Group university in the United Kingdom.

 Throughout my entire life I had very good Chemistry teachers.
 Since I started to study Chemistry, most of my teachers, were not just good, but excellent and usually my favorite.
 I realized that maybe that was a sign that I am wired towards Chemistry.
 I dropped Physics after Year 12, and started to concentrate on Mathematics and Chemistry.
 Last year, I had not considered the possibility of going to Oxford.
 I thought I would go to a good British or European university but didn’t think it’d be as good as Oxford, so to receive an offer from them was very exciting.
 I was very close to actually fulfilling the conditional offer from Oxford; they asked for A*A*A, while I received A*AA, and those As were very close to A*s.
 It would almost be less upsetting if I got three average As, something that wasn’t close to the required grades.
 However, because I was so close, and because the head of the international department, Ekaterina, and I made so many appeals to the exam board, and didn’t succeed, I was quite upset about it.
 Now, I have decided that Manchester is a very decent university, and I am excited to go there.

 Egor chose to apply to a mix of universities in the United Kingdom , Sweden and the Netherlands, including the best universities in his field.